ArjayS/vue_fullStack_ecommerce/README.md

 @1:26:15, Building the Backend using NodeJS.
 Instruction on how to install it.
 Also, explaining the use of ExpressJS

 @1:27:20, Creating a directory for our backend called, fsv-back-end.
 Then doing, 'npm init -y'

+@1:28:25, Installing package we will need for our backend: ExpressJS, (development packages 'npm install --save-dev') Babel (@babel/core) (@babel/node) (@babel/preset-env) (@babel/cli) (@babel/plugin-transform-runtime), (installing for production) @babel/runtime and creating a new folder called 'src' and within that creating a file called, server.js.
+After installing everything regarding babel we will create a new file in the root directory called .babelrc, and fill in the necessary object code in

+@1:32:30, Writing a bit of [modern jsvascript code with the help of babel packages] server.js